sprigging/honey_shroom/README.md

 - [ ] Create mechanisms for addressing scale
 - [ ] Create supervision for addressing fault tolearance
 - [ ] Create strict encapsolation of abstraction to aid with future changes and maintenance
-- [ ] Create high levels of testing to ensure quality and guard agent regresions
+- [ ] Create high levels of testing to ensure quality and guard against regresions
 - [ ] Create clear and conscide documentation to aid adoption

 ## Installation